 Most of the courses in engineering sciences are taken after the student has acquired the necessary foundation in mathematics and the basic sciences.
 Several courses help students to become proficient in computer programming and the use of computer software.
-The computer knowledge acquired in CEE 10/11 (taken as freshman) and CS 10 (Introduction to Computer Science) is later reinforced in ENGR 118 (Engineering Modeling and Analysis), where students formulate computer models for engineering systems.
-Most courses taught in the junior and the senior year incorporate computer based problems and projects.
+The computer knowledge acquired in CEE 10 and CS 10 (Introduction to Computer Science) is reinforced in ENGR 118 (Engineering Modeling and Analysis), where students formulate computer models for engineering systems.
+Most courses taught in the junior and the senior year incorporate computer-based problems and projects.

-Engineering topics the taken either in the sophomore or in the junior year introduce students to the fundamentals of chemical engineering.
-Our curriculum incorporates solid foundations in transport phenomena, thermodynamics and breadth and depth in unit operations, kinetics, and process control.
-The chemical engineering curriculum emphasizes principles, however, each course trains the students to carry the concepts forward towards creative applications.
-In the fall and winter of the sophomore year (junior year for transfer), students learn basic mass and energy balances in CHE 110A and CHE 110B (Chemical Process Analysis), before learning chemical engineering kinetics (CHE 122).
-The curriculum then focuses on Thermodynamics (ENGR 100, CHE/ENVE 130), Transport Phenomena (CHE 114 Fluid Dynamics, CHE 120 Mass Transfer, CHE 116 Heat Transfer, and selected option specific engineering courses.
-In the fall quarter of the junior year, students take ENGR 118, a five unit course which teaches engineering numerical methods, formulation of engineering models and their solutions through the numerical methods.
+Engineering topics in the sophomore year (or junior year for transfer students) introduce students to the fundamentals of environmental engineering.
+Our curriculum incorporates solid foundations in transport phenomena, thermodynamics and breadth and depth in unit operations, air and water quality engineering.
+The environmental engineering curriculum emphasizes principles; however, each course trains the students to carry the concepts forward towards creative applications.
+In the fall of the sophomore or junior year, students learn basic mass and energy balances in ENVE 171 (Introduction to Environmental Engineering).
+The curriculum then focuses on Thermodynamics (ENGR 100, ENVE/CHE 130), Transport Phenomena (CHE 114 Fluid Dynamics, CHE 120 Mass Transfer, CHE 116 Heat Transfer (optional for the water option)), water quality engineering (ENVE 142 and 146) and Fundamentals of Air Pollution Engineering (ENVE 133).
+In the fall quarter of the junior year, students take ENGR 118, which teaches engineering numerical methods: formulation of engineering models and their application through the numerical solution of the governing equations.

-Advanced engineering topics taken by seniors include applications of transport phenomena in Separation Processes (CHE 117) which includes computer aided process design using professional software (SuperPro Designer), and Process Control (CHE 118).
+Advanced engineering topics taken by seniors include applications of transport phenomena and thermodynamics in Unit Operations and Processes in Environmental Engineering (ENVE 120), Fate and Transport of Environmental Contaminants (ENVE 135), and Solid Waste Management (ENVE 144).
 In addition, the curriculum allows the student to mold his or her program of professional specialty studies by allowing each student to choose from a number of technical electives.
-Examples of these electives include Catalysis (CHE 102), Analytical Methods for Chemical and Environmental Engineers (CEE 125), Chemistry of Materials (CEE 135), Technology of Air Pollution Control (ENVE 134), and Green Engineering (CEE 132) for the chemical engineering option; Biochemical Engineering Principles (CHE 124) and Laboratory (CHE 124L), Cell Engineering (CHE 140) for the biochemical engineering option; Biosensors (CHE 150), Biochemical Engineering Principles (CHE 124) and a variety of upper division biology for the students following the bioengineering option.
+Examples of these electives include Catalysis (CHE 102), Biological Unit Processes (ENVE 121), Technology of Air Pollution Control (ENVE 134), Hazardous Waste Management (ENVE 145), Chemistry of the Clean and Polluted Atmosphere (ENSC 135), Bioremediation (ENSC 155), Green Engineering (CEE 132), and Analytical Methods for Chemical and Environmental Engineers (CEE 125).